voltrb/volt/Readme.md

 ## Escaping Bindings

 When you need to use { and } outside of bindings.
-Anything in a triple mustache will be escaped:
+Anything in a triple mustache will be escaped and not processed as a binding:

 ```html
 {{{ bindings look like: {this}  }}}